Micronutrients: The Unsung Heroes of Indian Diets

 Let’s be practical.

-Vitamin B12 (especially vegetarians/vegans)
+Vitamin B12 (especially for vegetarians/vegans).

-Vitamin D (most people)
+Vitamin D (most people).

-Iron (if diagnosed deficient)
+Iron (if diagnosed deficient).

-General immunity
+General immunity.

 Supplements are support, not a substitute for a good diet.